Module common

 is asserted,input_strobe

-must be asserted on all lanes.
+must be asserted on all lanes.There may never be a

-in module_common.py
+in theinput_strobe

 .